abdullah-al-masud/msdlib/README.md

 * joblib
 * Pytorch

 All of these packages except Pytorch will be installed automatically during msdlib installation.
+Python >= 3.8 is necessary.

 Pytorch should be installed by following installation procedure suggested https://pytorch.org/.<br><br>